Fabrizio-Caruso/CROSS-LIB/README.md

 Some target(s) may get specific graphic code with re-defined characters, software/hardware sprites and music/sound effects.

 SUPPORTED TARGETS (2017/06/07)
+For most targets, more than one version is built, in order to support different hardware configuratins and expansions (e.g., memory expansions, second CPU, 80-col display card, etc.).

 - abc80: ABC 80
 - ace: Jupiter Ace